kidGodzilla/washington-state-sales-tax/README.md

 ## Tests

 You can run some basic tests from the command line via `npm test`.
-This is also a great way to see how it works & kick the tires a bit.
+This is also a great way to see how it works & kick the tires a bit, by editing `test.js`.
 Make sure you understand what this library does before you use it, as there may be financial or legal consequences for collecting taxes incorrectly.